seanpar203/set-card-game/README.md

 # Intro
-A FastAPI service that returns all the possible permutations of the Set Card Game.
+A FastAPI service that returns all the possible sets of the Set Card Game.

 # Setup
 1. Pull this repository